AlexGCbn/CI_PP2_GALAXY_RAIDERS/README.md

 <details>
 <summary> CSS </summary>
 The W3C CSS Validation Service (Jigsaw) was used to validate CSS code.
-When performing the URI validation, we get 12 errors and many warnings.
-Those errors and warnings are related to Bootstrap.
-If we perform the code validation, we can see that there are no errors or warnings, as seen in the images below.
+Both the URI and the direct code input pass with no errors.
+Some warnings that appear are either related to FontAwesome, or the "-webkit-" command that I have added for iOS devices.

 ### URI validation:
 ![CSS URI validation result image](docs/images/page-css-valid.png)